 Montréal: A major global aerospace centre

 Greater Montréal is recognized globally as one of the world’s most important aerospace centres.
-Bombardier, Bell Helicopter Textron, CAE, Pratt & Whitney, along with more than 200 other specialized companies, make up an industrial cluster that will appeal to any investor with plans to conquer the North American market.
+Bombardier, Airbus, Bell Helicopter Textron, CAE, Pratt & Whitney, along with more than 200 other specialized companies, make up an industrial cluster that will appeal to any investor with plans to conquer the North American market.
 It’s not surprising that Montréal is now considered one of the best cities in the world to set up an aerospace company.

 Montreal boasts a 360-degree aerospace ecosystem that relies on higher learning institutions and research centres to build connections with the industry.